Somali forces end hotel attack in which 20 were killed

-MOGADISHU, Somalia (AP) — Somali authorities on Sunday appeared to have ended a deadly attack on a hotel in the capital in which at least 20 people were killed.
+MOGADISHU, Somalia (AP) — Somali authorities on Sunday ended a deadly attack in which at least 20 people were killed and many others wounded when gunmen stormed a hotel in the capital.

-It took Somali forces more than 30 hours to contain the gunmen who had stormed Mogadishu’s Hayat Hotel on Friday evening in an assault that started with loud explosions.
+It took Somali forces more than 30 hours to contain the fighters who had stormed Mogadishu’s Hayat Hotel on Friday evening in an assault that started with loud explosions.

+The siege ended around midnight, police commissioner Abdi Hassan Hijar told reporters.

+“During the attack, the security forces rescued many civilians trapped in the hotel, including women and children,” he said.

-Ismail Abdi, the hotel’s manager, told the AP that while the siege has ended, security forces were still working to clear the area.
+Ismail Abdi, the hotel’s manager, told The Associated Press that security forces were still working to clear the area.

 No more gunfire could be heard after 9 a.m. local time.
 Onlookers gathered outside the gates of the badly damaged hotel on Sunday morning, surveying the scene.